-Nonionizing Radiation
+Nonionizing radiation

-Nonionizing radiation is described as a series of energy waves composed of oscillating electric and magnetic fields traveling at the speed of light and is lower in energy than ionizing radiation (Department of Labor 2023).
+Nonionizing radiation is described as a series of energy waves composed of oscillating electric and magnetic fields traveling at the speed of light and is lower in energy than ionizing radiation (Department of Labor 2025).
 It includes the spectrum of ultraviolet light, visible light, infrared radiation, microwaves, radio waves, and other extremely low frequency fields.
 Lasers commonly operate in the ultraviolet, visible, and infrared frequencies.
 Microwave radiation is absorbed near the skin, while radio frequency radiation may be absorbed throughout the body.
 At high enough intensities, both will damage tissue through heating.
-Excessive visible radiation can damage the eyes and skin (Department of Labor 2023).
+Damage to the eyes and skin may occur from excessive exposure to visible light (Department of Labor 2025).